minqiaowang/oracle-sharded-database/migrate-to-sdb/migrate-to-sdb.md

 ## Introduction

-In this lab, you will migrate the demo application from the non-shard database to the sharded database.
-You need re-design the schema, migrate the data and modify the applications.
+When you want to migrate the application from the non-shard database to the sharded database, you need re-design the schema, migrate the data and modify the applications.

-Estimated Lab Time: 20 minutes.
+Estimated Lab Time: 60 minutes.

 ### Objectives

 In this lab, you will perform the following steps:

-- Re-Design and create the demo Schema.
+- Re-Design and create the demo schema.
-- Verify the shard demo schema
+- Verify the shard demo schema.

 - Migrate data to the sharded database.
 - Setup and Run the demo applications